lykwan/everything/README.md

 - Writing the parsing of the plugin result to show on the frontend
 - Work on showing different categories feed on the home page

-**Day 3**: Work on writing a plugin with api that the framework can use for signing upWork on adding different sources (plugins) to different feeds on the front end.
+**Day 3**: Work on writing a plugin with api that the framework can use for signing up.
+Work on adding different sources (plugins) to different feeds on the front end.
 By the end of the day:

 - Getting the access token from an user and pass it to the framework
 - adding different categories in the news_feed